-Posted workers to Luxembourg fall under the scope of application of Directive 96/71/EC concerning the posting of workers in the framework of the provision of services.
+Posted workers to Luxembourg fall under the scope of application of Directive 96/71/EC.
+This Directive concerns the posting of workers in the framework of the provision of services.

 Therefore, companies that post their workers to Luxembourg must consider a series of requirements provided for by national transpositions of this Directive, Directive 2014/67/EU and Directive (EU) 2018/957, namely the Loi du 20 décembre 2002, the Loi du 14 mars 2017 and the Loi du 15 décembre 2020.